 As an emerging and progressive Saskatoon church, our ministries have a strong connection to outreach and social justice.
-Each of our ministries has goals that aim to make our city and our community a better place.
+Each ministry aims to make our community, our city and our world a more just and loving place.

 Ministry of Celebration

 - Special themed services

 - Opportunities to share your ideas, talents and time

 - Visits to bereaved

 - Pastoral care to young adults and university students